 Advantages of Thermal Interface Pads Vs. Thermal Paste

+Why are these needed?
 If you take a close look at the surface of a CPU or a heat sink, the surface will never be entirely even or level.
-There will be minuscule bumps, spaces and gaps between the two that will allow for air to pass through the components.
-Since air is not a good conductor of heat, these gaps have a very negative effect on the heat transfer.
+There will be minuscule bumps, spaces and gaps allowing air to pass between the heat sink and components.
+Since air is not a good conductor of heat, these gaps would allow heat to build up and collect, potentially causing damage to sensitive components.

-Thus, a Thermal Interface Material with high thermal conductivity is needed to fill those gaps to improve heat conductivity between the CPU and heat sink.
+Thermal interface materials with high thermal conductivity are used to fill those gaps to improve heat conductivity between the CPU and heat sink, preventing damage from overheating and extending product life.

 What are thermal interface materials?

 Thermal interface materials transfer heat from one surface to another.
 Ultimately, the goal is to dissipate heat generated from an electrical or mechanical component and into a heat sink, which is usually made of aluminum, copper or even ceramic.
-The heat sink is deeply ridged, creating air gaps between the ridges, creating an ideal format to dissipate heat.
+The heat sink is made up of deep ridges, allowing gaps of air to help channel heat away from sensitive components.

 How to apply thermal interface materials